wesleyemery/azure-devops-infrastructure/README.md

 ```
 terraform apply
 ```
-This command will deploy the Resource Groups, ACR, and VNets.

-These steps can also be completed through the TFE console: https://tfe.lnrisk.io/

 ## Steps Completed
 ### Part 1: Create Diagram, Resource Group, Virtual Network, Subnets, AKS Cluster, and Nginx Ingress Controller